GAZA AND ISRAEL CRISIS

 The killing, maiming and abduction of children are grave violations of International Humanitarian and Human Rights Law, and UNICEF calls on all parties not to target children.

 The rights of every single child, no matter who or where they are, must be protected.
-UNICEF calls for an immediate ceasefire, and for all parties to unconditionally protect children from harm.
+UNICEF calls for an immediate humanitarian ceasefire, unimpeded humanitarian access in Gaza and for all parties to unconditionally protect children from harm.

 HUMANITARIAN SITUATION IN GAZA

-Children and families in the Gaza Strip have practically run out of food, water, electricity, medicine and safe access to hospitals, following weeks of hostilities and a limited flow of supplies.
+Children and families in the Gaza Strip have practically run out of food, water, electricity, medicine and safe access to hospitals, following months of hostilities and a limited flow of supplies.
+They face a deadly triple threat to their lives, as violence escalates, cases of diseases rise and nutrition plummets, raising concerns about acute malnutrition and a risk of famine in the Gaza strip.

-Before the renewed violence, the region was already facing a complex and challenging humanitarian situation with 1.5 million children in need of humanitarian aid in the Gaza Strip and the West Bank – accounting for approximately half the child population.
+Even before the renewed violence, the region was already facing a complex and challenging humanitarian situation and today 1.6 million children are in need of humanitarian assistance in the Gaza Strip, the West Bank and East Jerusalem.

 HOW IS UNICEF RESPONDING TO THE CRISIS IN GAZA?